 We’re proud of the service we provide to our customers, but we know that sometimes things can go wrong.
 If you’ve had a bad experience, please let us know.
-We want to learn and put things right.
+We are committed to treating our customers fairly, we want to learn and put things right.

-We can resolve most issues right away, so please as a first step get in touch with your usual contact, such as your broker or the Aviva team dealing with your claim or the sale or servicing of your policy.
+We can often resolve concerns right away, so please as a first step get in touch with your usual contact, such as your broker or the Aviva team dealing with your claim or the sale or servicing of your policy within help & support.

-If you prefer, you can make a complaint online using our complaint forms.
+If you prefer, you can make us aware of the problem online using our form below.